d2s/Documentation/_posts/2018-04-10-Changelog.md

 - deleting or adding [temporary path restore](/UserConfiguration) catalog is not working properly
 	- used in Copy Single files
-	- and in new function for full restore (not yet released)
+	- and in new function for full restore
 - first execution of a task is not logged properly
 - various minor fixes in GUI here and there
 - some minor refactor of code